 Additionally, it is protected by the constitution but, unfortunately, conflicts somewhat with privacy rights (source).

 What Is the Best Time to Door Knock?

-I think we can agree that you will have the best success when doing door knocking for real estate when most people are at home.
+I think we can agree that you will succeed best when doing door-knocking for real estate when most people are at home.

-So, when you time it the right way you may improve the priorly-mentioned conversion rates if you do the door knocking at certain times.
+So, when you time it correctly, you may improve the priorly-mentioned conversion rates if you do the door-knocking at certain times.